On The Scalability of P2P Swarming Systems: Numerical Results

-In this section we study system throughput when peers that have collected all blocks but one (one-club peers), serve with rate $\mu'$, where $\mu' < \mu$. \eat{The one-club peers only serve the gifted peers.} The motivation to decrease the upload rate of the one-club peers is to keep the gifted peers in the system longer serving the rarest block.
-This policy is motivated by the results presented in Section~\ref{sec:dynamics}.
-They indicate that the throughput can increase if the upload rate of the one-club peers decreases.
+In this section we study system throughput when peers that have collected all blocks but one serve with rate $\mu'$, where $\mu' < \mu$. \eat{The one-club peers only serve the gifted peers.} The motivation to decrease the upload rate of the one-club peers is to keep the gifted peers in the system longer serving the rarest block.
+This policy is motivated by the results presented in Section~\ref{sec:dynamics}, which indicate that the throughput can increase if the upload rate of the one-club peers decreases.

-Figures~\ref{fig:modif1} and~\ref{fig:modif2} show the increase of throughput when the one-club peers reduce their upload rate from $\mu$ to $\mu'$.
-The throughput increases as $\mu'$ decreases.
-It is important to note that the throughput increases significantly with this simple modification in the service policy of one-club peers.
-The policy is very easy to implement and is incentive-compatible as it allows \eat{is strongly in accordance with the incentive of} peers to save bandwidth.
+Figures~\ref{fig:modif1} and~\ref{fig:modif2} show the increase in throughput when the one-club peers reduce their upload rate from $\mu$ to $\mu'$.
+The figures show that throughput increases as $\mu'$ decreases.
+The proposed policy is very simple and incentive-compatible, allowing \eat{is strongly in accordance with the incentive of} peers to increase system performance and save bandwidth.

-However, the increase of throughput as the upload rate of the one-club peers decreases is not unbounded as $\mu' \rightarrow 0$.
-For small values of $\mu'$ (not shown in Figure~\ref{fig:modif2}(a)) \eat{Figure~\ref{fig:modif2}(a) shows that for a small value of $\mu'$,} the throughput decreases as we further reduce $\mu'$.
-In particular, if $K=2$ and $\mu'=0$, the throughput is equal to $U/2$, since all blocks will be served only by the server (the system degenerates in a client server system).
+Figure~\ref{fig:modif2} indicates that the queueing network model predicts an unbounded throughput increase as the upload rate of peers that have all blocks except one decreases, i.e., as $\mu' \rightarrow 0$.
+This is because the queueing network model assumes an infinite one-club.
+As $\mu'$ decreases, gifted peers remain longer in the system, contributing to an increase of the departure rate from the infinite one-club.
+Nonetheless, if we consider finite populations the throughput decreases as $\mu'$ approaches zero.
+In particular, if $K=2$ and $\mu'=0$, the throughput equals $U/2$, since all blocks will be served only by the server (the system degenerates to a client server system).

-Figure~\ref{fig:modif2}(b) shows the value of the throughput as the population increases.
-We note that the throughput is significantly higher when $\mu'<\mu$ for a population greater than 10 users, and as the population grows the gains in throughput increase. \eat{ As a general rule, it is quite advantageous to reduce the upload rate of the one club peers because it increases significantly the stability region of the system.}
+The results presented so far were obtained using the queueing network model.
+Figure~\ref{fig:modif2}(b), obtained using the detailed Markov model of the closed-system, shows how throughput varies as a function of the population size.
+We note that the throughput is significantly larger when $\mu'<\mu$ for a population greater than 10 users, and as the population grows the throughput gains increase. \eat{ As a general rule, it is quite advantageous to reduce the upload rate of the one club peers because it increases significantly the stability region of the system.}